 Last week, Viable Cities chief storyteller, Per Grankvist, attended the Demo North Conference where 250 decision-makers gathered to talk about how to attract 100,000 people to Norrland, and he gave a keynote address.
-In his address, Per emphasized the need to put quality of life at the centre of every story in order to succeed in attracting 100 000 people.
+In his address, Per emphasised the need to put quality of life at the centre of every story in order to succeed in attracting 100 000 people.
 Read the full keynote here.

 On a dark and cold November night 16 years ago, people passing outside some of the dark old buildings belonging to one of Sweden's largest mental institutions noticed strange noises and what appeared to be glowing lights from inside.
 The source of the muffled sounds was difficult to locate, and what caused the blinking was also hard to imagine.
 Moreover, the institution had seen the last patient leave 15 years earlier when the doors were locked one final time.